Divorce and property – what are your options

 • Keeping the home could offer stability and familiarity after the disruption of a relationship breakdown

-• Staying in the same property may offer continuity for any children you may have – allows them to remain in the same schools etc.
+• Staying in the same property may offer continuity for any children you may have – it would allow them to remain in the same schools etc.

 • Keeping the property would allow you to remain close to any friends and family in the area